\[ \newcommand{\lbrac}{\left(} \newcommand{\rbrac}{\right)} \]

 These types of algorithms are usually optimized versions of $O(n^2)$ algorithms.
 Some examples of this type of algorithms are:

-• Fast Fourier Transform: FFT works by breaking down the computation of the Discrete Fourier Transform (DFT), which is $O(n^2)$ nto smaller subproblems.
+• Fast Fourier Transform: FFT works by breaking down the computation of the Discrete Fourier Transform (DFT), which is $O(n^2)$ into smaller subproblems.
 For an input signal of size $n$, the FFT algorithm splits it into two halves: one for the even-indexed terms and one for the odd-indexed terms.
-It then recursively computes the DFT of these smaller subproblems: the even and odd indexes terms of the DFT.
+It then recursively computes the DFT of these smaller subproblems: the even and odd indexed terms of the DFT.

 • Merge Sort, Quick Sort (on average), Heap Sort, AVL Tree Sort are all $O(n\;\log n)$ algorithms.